This training gives participants without a specific IT background a general overview of the basic principles and techniques used in IT.

 - The development process:

-project lifecycle (analysis, design, implementation, test, ...) • methods and techniques • modelling • ERD • Object Orientation (OO) • RUP • UML • organisational aspects
+project lifecycle (analysis, design, implementation, test, ...) • Agile • methods and techniques • modelling • ERD • Object Orientation (OO) • RUP • UML • organisational aspects

 system management • network management • application management • SLA • ITIL

-Besides the theoretical explanations, a lot of time is spent on practical examples and even some exercises (e.g. on the basic principles of system analysis).
+Classroom training, with theoretical explanations, demos and small exercises (e.g. on the basic principles of system analysis).

 Koen De Backer, Guido Indesteege, Arnout Veugelen.